redis/docs/content/operate/rc/cloud-integrations/vercel.md

 weight: 66
 ---

-[Redis Cloud is now integrated with Vercel](https://vercel.com/redis-cloud/~/integrations/products/redis-cloud), allowing you to create a new Redis database from your Vercel account and connect it to your Vercel project(s).
+The [Redis Cloud Vercel integration](https://vercel.com/redis-cloud/~/integrations/products/redis-cloud) lets you create a new Redis database from your Vercel account and connect it to your Vercel project(s).

 ## Create database